 Offer Your Content Pages as Assets for 3rd Party Pages

 When you find a well-crafted and SEO-oriented web page using your keywords, you find out if some of the topics related to that keyword, that you already wrote about, aren’t touched.

 Brownie points if the page doesn’t have outbound links or a list of resources.
 If if you find such a page, then notify the owner and ask her or him to kindly link to your page with an inline link or in a resource section with the headline of your article as a link.

 Outro: Any Off-Page SEO Tactics You Would Like To Share?

 I know that asking for the golden goose off-page SEO Tactics that bring you a ton of traffic may sound counter-intuitive.
-Still many persons know that the more you give of what you really care about, the more you receive.
+Still many people know that the more you give of what you really care about, the more you receive.
 If you are one of those persons, would you care to share them with the rest of us?
 Please do it in the comments below.

 © Martin Wensley, 2022 — Strategy Guide with 20+ Off-Page SEO Tactics — Off-PageSEO